coder83431/Network-Security-Groups-NSGs-and-Inspecting-Network-Protocols/README.md

 </p>

 <p>
-3.Create a Linux Ubuntu VM.
+3. Create a Linux Ubuntu VM.
 While creating the VM, select the previously created resource group and vnet.

 <p>